guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

    - Introducing an *ad hoc* fit to a low-order polynomial surface to the sky background.
 See subsection :ref:`improving_skybackground_2` below.

+3. **Take into account the doughnut-like shape that appears in the superflatfield:** this can be done by fitting the doughnut-like shape by a smooth surface (using a smoothing kernel in polar coordinates that helps to fit the azimuthal shape).
+See subsection :ref:`improving_doughnut` below.

 .. _improving_offsets_1: